Kardecist spiritism: Soap operas

-The Brazilian soap opera Somos Todos Irmãos (1966), was produced by Rede Tupi and is inspired by the novel spiritualist A Vingança do Judeu psychographed by the medium russian Vera Kryzhanovskaia.
-The soap opera A Viagem (1975), produced by TV Tupi, was inspired by the spiritist novels Nosso Lar and E a Vida Continua... psychographed by Chico Xavier, developing a complex plot addressing concepts such as mediumship, death, spiritual obsession, reincarnation, and others.
-Rede Globo conceived a remake of it in 1994.
-The soap opera O Profeta (1977), produced by the extinct TV Tupi and also with a remake conceived in 2006 by TV Globo, portrays the main character as a medium capable of predicting the future.
+The Brazilian soap opera "Somos Todos Irmãos" (1966), produced by Rede Tupi, is inspired by the novel "A Vingança do Judeu" (The Jew's Revenge) psychographed by the russian medium Vera Kryzhanovskaia.
+The soap opera A Viagem (1975), produced by TV Tupi, was inspired by the Spiritist novels Nosso Lar and E a Vida Continua... psychographed by Chico Xavier, developing a complex plot addressing concepts such as mediumship, death, spiritual obsession, reincarnation, and others.
+Rede Globo produced a remake of it in 1994.
+The soap opera O Profeta (1977), produced by TV Tupi and also remade in 2006 by TV Globo, has as the main character a medium capable of predicting the future.

 The productions Anjo de Mim, Alma Gêmea, Escrito nas Estrelas, Amor Eterno Amor, Alto Astral, Além do Tempo, and Espelho da Vida also told stories related to Spiritism.

 Films

-The Brazilian film Joelma, 23° Andar, was based on the work Somos Seis psychographed by Chico Xavier and is the first in the country with a spiritist theme, portraying the Joelma Fire tragedy, which left 179 dead and over 300 injured (February 1, 1974).
-Several other films followed, such as Bezerra de Menezes - O Diário de um Espírito (2006, seen by over 500,000 viewers), Chico Xavier (2010, seen by about 3.5 million viewers in theaters), Nosso Lar (also in 2010, seen by over 4 million viewers in theaters), among others.
+The Brazilian film Joelma 23º Andar, was based on the work Somos Seis psychographed by Chico Xavier and is the first in the country with a spiritist theme, portraying the Joelma Fire tragedy, which left 179 dead and over 300 injured (February 1, 1974).
+Several other films followed, such as Bezerra de Menezes - O Diário de um Espírito (2006), Chico Xavier (2010), Nosso Lar (also in 2010), among others.